breck7/publicdomaincompany.com/README.md

 be used by us for corporate documents, account, tax compliance, HR, and so forth.

+### VP, Business Development

+This person will source and acquire public domain projects and teams.

 ### Comic Artists

 These people will produce public domain comics.
 These